pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/GettingStarted.md

 If you map a parser-printer with a conversion, rather than just a simple function, you can transform a parser-printer to another parser-printer.
 This library ships with many conversions (see
-<doc:ConversionArticle>) that makes it easy to quickly transform outputs.
+<doc:Conversions>) that makes it easy to quickly transform outputs.
 For example, the `field`
 parser can be transformed with the ``Conversion/string-swift.type.property-3u2b5`` conversion like
 so: